 Technology business sector advice services

-We advise finance, fashion, marketing, clean tech and property-related technology businesses, in particular.
-We work closely to find solutions to industry issues, utilising our expertise in everything from business strategy and corporate finance, to audit and tax advice.
+Menzies technology team advise finance, fashion, marketing, clean tech and property-related technology businesses.
+We work closely with our clients to find solutions to industry issues, utilising our expertise in everything from business strategy and corporate finance, to audit and tax advice.

 “Menzies provided, audit, tax and company secretarial services to SFW.
 Their work was always to a very high standard and we found them easy to work with.
 When we sold the business Menzies provided significant help during due diligence and completion activities.
 They were highly responsive, particularly, when we had last minute requests for assistance and were thoroughly professional.
 I have no hesitation in recommending them.“Steve Elliott – Director SFW Ltd

 Although technology businesses are innovative by nature, fending off fierce global competition can be a risky and costly process.
 Without the finance required to develop their product or service, and get it market ready, they could end up being little more than a flash in the pan.

 Securing the finance needed to invest in product development can be a huge challenge, but it is not the only one.
 It is also important to make sure the business is structured correctly to take full advantage of any cash being invested and to de-risk its activities as far as possible.
 Getting the basics right in terms of cash flow management and accurate forecasting is essential.

 Menzies ecommerce and technology accounting team have a wealth of experience and knowledge to offer detailed financial reporting, accounting management, bookkeeping, compliance and governance.
 Discover how Menzies technology sector accountants can support your business with specialist accounting services.

 What’s impacting the technology sector?